-I spent the last month or so using Circle with Disney, a parental control device used to manage internet activity on all devices in your home.
+I’ve spent the last year or so experimenting with Circle with Disney, a parental control device used to manage internet activity on all devices in your home.
 Yes, all devices.
 Well, I should say all internet-connected devices.
 Which is a lot of them – computers, laptops, phones, tablets, gaming systems – if it connects to the internet, Circle can help you manage it.

 I found Circle to be simple to install, easy to use, and would recommend it to any family seeking a bit of sanity in a multi-device multi-user household.
 Sure, there are some things that Circle can’t do, and I’ll talk about that.
 But there is so much that Circle CAN do.